naredula-jana/Jiny-Kernel/README.md

 In the future, it can be used run single high priority app in a vm:

-  -  running specialized high priority app like  JVM(hadoop,or any java server), memcached  etc.
+  -  running specialized high priority app like  JVM(hadoop,or any java server), memcached  etc on the vm.

-4. On what hardware does it run ?
- It was fully tested for x86_64. partially done for x86_32.

 ##Benchmark:

 - app as high priority in Jiny VM:      6 sec
 - app as normal priority in Jiny VM: 55 sec
 - same app on the metal(linux host): 44 sec